 - Reduced productivity, depression, and lack of concentration

 These are only some of the examples of how bad indoor air quality can affect you.
 However, there are some ways you can improve the indoor air quality of your home.
+You can get your AC and furnace maintenance in Marietta, which will help in increasing your indoor air quality.

 Ventilation is the process of supplying new air into closed rooms and removing stale air.
 Commercial buildings usually use mechanical ventilation systems (like fans and ductwork).
 However, the easiest way to increase ventilation is to keep doors and windows open several hours a day.
+A faulty HVAC unit can also affect your indoor air quality.
+Get HVAC repair in Marietta whenever your HVAC unit breaksdown.

 Other than the above-given pollutants, you should also consider some other pollutants usually present in air: carbon dioxide, nitrogen dioxide, and methane.
 Ensure you increase your ventilation to maintain the levels of these contaminants as low as possible.